 The year I competed at Mrs. America, Women’s Entertainment Television (We TV) produced and aired the Mrs. America pageant on their network.
 There were two different worlds revolving during the 15 days we were in Palm Springs.
 There was the taping and producing of a TV show; and the pageant competition.
 Most of the time spent was on the taping of the TV show.

 TV can be fun and exciting.
 It’s great exposure and reaches millions of people.
-If you find yourself competing in a pageant that’s going to air on TV, here are some things to keep in mind:
+If you find yourself competing in a pageant that’s going to air on TV, here are some things to keep in mind:- TV is a controlled environment.
+What gets shown is totally determined by the angle the producer has chosen.

 - Things are taped and re-taped multiple times.
 This is very time consuming so be patient.